Skip navigation

 What do the results mean?

 Results are often given as oxygen saturation levels.
-A normal oxygen saturation level ranges between 95 percent and 100 percent.
+A normal oxygen saturation level ranges between 95% and 100%.
 Saturation levels may be somewhat lower and considered acceptable if you have a lung disease such as COPD or pneumonia.
-Levels may also be lower if you live in an area with higher elevation.
+Your levels may also be lower if you live in an area with a higher elevation, where there is less oxygen in the air.

 Is there anything else I need to know about pulse oximetry?